 In most 1st offense DUI cases, the court will allow you to apply for alternative sentencing.
 This means instead of doing actual jail time you would satisfy your jail sentence by Sheriff Work Project or Electronic Home Monitoring.
 In felony DUI cases, the court will require you to do either all or a portion of your sentence in actual jail.
 In some cases, this means no alternative sentencing in others maybe a combination of jail and alternative sentencing.

 You can expect to pay approximately $2000 or more if you are convicted of a DUI.
-El Dorado County will allow you to make payments.
+Most counties will allow you to make payments.
 If you fail to make payments, you will be referred to collections, your license will be suspended, and you will violate your probation.
-In El Dorado County you can convert your fines to alternative sentencing which can save you a lot of money.
+In some counties you can convert your fines to alternative sentencing which can save you a lot of money.

 Violating DUI Probation